The TasTAFE Board is appointed by the Minister for Skills Training and Workforce Growth.

 Board members are appointed by the Minister for a two-year term.
 The CEO is an ex-officio Director.

 Tim has more than 30 years’ experience in business leadership, management and strategic development with a focus on public infrastructure.

 After undertaking various government roles early in his career, Tim joined his family’s business, Stornoway, in 1998.
 Tim led the business as CEO and then Managing Director for 12 years before stepping into the role of Chair.
 Stornoway provides civil asset services nationally to all levels of government, as well as to a wide range of private sector clients.

-Tim currently chairs the Board of Metro Tasmania and is a director of Football Tasmania.
+Tim currently chairs the Board of Metro Tasmania.